Subway Academy II: Classes

 Students are only required to come to class three days a week, but they are free to come on the other days as well.

 The learning environment at the school includes six computers, a collaborative chalkboard, a VCR/DVD player, a fully equipped kitchen, and a sizeable lending library.
 Due to its modest size and lack of a science lab or gym, Subway II has a limited range of course options.
 Although many traditional high schools are unable to offer them, Subway does offer a variety of more advanced philosophy, sociology, and law classes, as well as practical ones like parenting and nutrition.

 Student body

-Despite being relatively small, Subway II's flexible teaching style has drawn a diverse and varied student base.
+Despite its relatively small student body, Subway II's has a diverse and varied student base.
 Males make up 28% of the student body, while females make up 66.26%.
-In 27% of people, English is not their primary language.
+For 27% of people, English is not their primary language.

 Subway II has relatively few extracurricular activities.
 Subway attempts to address this with guest speakers and field trips, both of which are typically open to anyone wishing to attend.

 Subway II currently has four teachers, for a teacher-to-student ratio of 1:20..